MINGW64-cell/CheckersEngine/README.md

 05/19/2022

 Mass code updating complete.
 Franz and John debugged.
 Jouan continued on AI code.
 Steven worked to continue contracting the Piece -> Pawn and King Hierarchy.

+05/24/2022

+Working continued, Jouan debugged the code.
+Piece superclass and respective subclasses are still a work in progress.

+05/25/2022